 Larry has served as lead outside counsel assisting clients with a variety of matters that involve energy regulation, including:

-- The regulatory and commercial component of due diligence for potential investors in LNG and pipeline projects;
+The regulatory and commercial component of due diligence for potential investors in infrastructure projects;

-- Authorizations for LNG and pipeline projects, some of which have been contested;
+Authorizations for LNG, pipeline, and hydropower projects, some of which have been contested;

-Larry’s work encompasses both natural gas and electric matters.
-He was lead rate and tariff counsel for the Panhandle Eastern family of interstate pipelines, an active participant in the development of LNG terminals for a variety of companies and investors, and regulatory counsel in the multi-party Louisiana coastal wetlands civil litigation against the oil and gas industry.
-He also was lead counsel for more than four years for the power marketers in FERC's California refund proceedings and related appeals, including presenting oral argument before the Ninth and D.C.
+Larry’s work encompasses natural gas, electric, and appellate matters.
+He was lead rate and tariff counsel for the Panhandle Eastern family of interstate pipelines, an active participant in the development of LNG terminals for a variety of companies and investors, regulatory counsel in the multi-party Louisiana coastal wetlands civil litigation against the oil and gas industry, and was lead FERC counsel for the Hells Canyon hydropower project.
+He also was lead counsel for more than four years for the power marketers in FERC's California refund proceedings, and related appeals, including presenting oral argument before the Ninth and D.C.
 Circuits; and he was in the leadership group of the Marketers in FERC's Pacific Northwest refund proceedings, including arguments challenging FERC before the Ninth Circuit, resulting in the remand of FERC’s Orders.

 He represented the California ISO in connection with prominent market manipulation matters and to block interference with the ISO’s efforts to prevent load shedding during summer peak periods in Southern California.